Alex Golesh

-Aleksey Golesh (born June 24, 1984) is an American-Russian college football coach who is currently the head football coach at the University of South Florida.
-He was previously the offensive coordinator and tight ends coach at the University of Tennessee.
+Aleksey Golesh (/'goʊlɪʃ/) (Russian: Алексей Голеш, /ru/) (born June 24, 1984) is a Russian-American college football coach who is currently the head football coach at Auburn University.
+He previously served as the head football coach at the University of South Florida.
+Prior to that role he was the offensive coordinator and tight ends coach at the University of Tennessee.

 Personal life

-Born in Moscow, Golesh moved to the United States as a child, growing up in Brooklyn, New York and Dublin, Ohio.
+Born in Moscow, Golesh moved to the United States when he was seven amidst the dissolution of the Soviet Union, growing up in Brooklyn, New York, and Dublin, Ohio.
 He was a three-year letter winner on the football team at Dublin Scioto High School.
 Golesh and his wife, Alexis, have a daughter and a son, Corbin and Barrett.

 Coaching career

 Golesh began his coaching career as an assistant coach working with the defensive line at Westerville Central High School in Ohio, whose football program was in its first year.
 He was later hired as a student assistant at Ohio State in 2004 where he earned his degree in 2006.
 He also spent time coaching at Northern Illinois and Oklahoma State as a graduate assistant.